ToshioCP/Gtk4-tutorial/sec10.md

 - 6-15: Register "change-file"signal.
 `g_signal_newv` function is used.
 This signal has no default handler (object method handler).
-I think you usually don't need to set a default handler in final type object.
+You usually don't need to set a default handler in final type object.
 If you need it, put the closure of the handler in line 9.
 - The return value of `g_signal_newv` is the signal id.
 The type of signal id is guint, which is the same as unsigned int.